Iodometry: Basic principles

 For simplicity, the equations will usually be written in terms of aqueous molecular iodine rather than the triiodide ion, as the iodide ion did not participate in the reaction in terms of mole ratio analysis.
 The disappearance of the deep blue color is, due to the decomposition of the iodine-starch clathrate, marks the end point.

 The reducing agent used does not necessarily need to be thiosulfate; stannous chloride, sulfites, sulfides, arsenic(III), and antimony(III) salts are commonly used alternatives at pH above 8.

 At low pH, the following reaction might occur with thiosulfate:

-Some reactions involving certain reductants are reversible at certain pH, thus the pH of the sample solution should be carefully adjusted before the performing the analysis.
+Some reactions involving certain reductants are reversible at certain pH, thus the pH of the sample solution should be carefully adjusted before performing the analysis.
 For example, the reaction:

 is reversible at pH below 4.

 The volatility of iodine is also a source of error for the titration, this can be effectively prevented by ensuring an excess iodide is present and cooling the titration mixture.
 Strong light, nitrite and copper ions catalyse the conversion of iodide to iodine, so these should be removed prior to the addition of iodide to the sample.

 For prolonged titrations, it is advised to add dry ice to the titration mixture to displace air from the Erlenmeyer flask so as to prevent the aerial oxidation of iodide to iodine.
 Standard iodine solution is prepared from potassium iodate and potassium iodide, which are both primary standards:

 Iodine in organic solvents, such as diethyl ether and carbon tetrachloride, may be titrated against sodium thiosulfate dissolved in acetone.

 Applications

 Iodometry in its many variations is extremely useful in volumetric analysis.
 Examples include the determination of copper(II), chlorate, hydrogen peroxide, and dissolved oxygen:

 Available chlorine refers to chlorine liberated by the action of dilute acids on hypochlorite.
 Iodometry is commonly employed to determine the active amount of hypochlorite in bleach responsible for the bleaching action.
 In this method, excess but known amount of iodide is added to known volume of sample, in which only the active (electrophilic) can oxidize iodide to iodine.
 The iodine content and thus the active chlorine content can be determined with iodometry.

-The determination of arsenic(V) compounds is the reverse of the standardization of iodine solution with sodium arsenite, where a known and excess amount of iodide is added to the sample:
+The determination of arsenic(VI) compounds is the reverse of the standardization of iodine solution with sodium arsenite, where a known and excess amount of iodide is added to the sample:

 For analysis of antimony(V) compounds, some tartaric acid is added to solubilize the antimony(III) product.